£100 000 Life Insurance Policy Cost 2026

 • How old and how healthy the policyholder is

-• What lifestyle choices the policyholder makes
+• What lifestyle choices does the policyholder make

 • Smoker or non-smoker